How to apply for a student loan in 2020

 The financial aspect of studying abroad is an unavoidable issue that all international students must confront early on in the application process.
 While some students may already have a means to finance their education, most students as well as their parents would love to have a means of financial assistance that would both help the student live independently and lessen the burden on their parents.
 Though many, if not all universities offer scholarships, not all students meet the necessary requirements to qualify for one.
 As an alternative, one option that students can look into is applying for a student loan.
-SchoolApply in partnership with Credila helps students achieve their educational goals by providing financial aid.
-We will take a broad look at a few requirements and benefits of a student loan.

-The Requirements for a Student Loan
+Requirements for a student loan

 Student loans can be offered by a bank, financial institution or the federal government.
 One of the main requirements by most banks is that the loan applicant must apply for the loan from their home country.
 Although many banks have a network of branches globally these days, this does not mean that you can apply for a loan at any branch; this has to be done in your home country.
-There are some banks however in the United States that offer student loans for international students.
-Citizens Bank for example, allows international students to apply for a loan with the requirement being having a co-applicant that is either a US citizen or permanent resident.
+There are some banks in the United States that offer student loans for international students.
+Citizens Bank, for example, allows international students to apply for a loan with the requirement being having a co-applicant or cosigner that is either a US citizen or permanent resident.

 SchoolApply and Credila help students overcome the financial challenges faced when applying to study abroadLearn More